szaumoor/ZSTweaks/ZSTweaks/README.md

 - Immunity to level 1, 2, and 3 spells
 - +2 Saving throws (vanilla)
 - Physical resistance: +8% resistance
-- The Horn now has a 50% chance of causing a deleterious effect on the user: -10 Max Hit Points, -3 THAC0, -2 Damage, -2 Strength, -2 Constitution, -2 Dexterity, -1 Saving Throws, -4 Saves vs. Death, or -50% movement speed.
-This effect continues for 2 turns.
+- The Horn now has a 50% chance of causing **ONE** deleterious effect on the user: -10 Max Hit Points, -3 THAC0, -2 Damage, -2 Strength, -2 Constitution, -2 Dexterity, -1 Saving Throws, -4 Saves vs. Death, or -50% movement speed.
+This penalty persists for 2 turns.

+**Component 1190:** Make Rod of Lordly Might usable by any class and more powerful

+The rod is conceptually quite interesting but generally underperforming.
+This component changes the name to "Rod of Royal Might" (even the descriptions mentions royalty):

+- **Mace +2** is renamed to Mace of Royal Might +3, becomes a +3 weapon, and the save against panic is now at +2, not +5, and the panic is now a 2-round Slow effect.
+- **Flaming Long Sword +1** is renamed to Flaming Sword of Royal Might +3, becomes a +3 weapon, causes 1d4 fire damage per hit, and since it's "hypnotic" it has a 50% chance of causing Stun, and 50% change of causing asleep for 1 round.
+The save against it is now +2 instead of +5.
+Additionally, it makes it look like an actual flaming sword when held.
+- **Spear +3** is renamed to Spear of Royal Might +3, and it no longer has a Save vs. Spell bonus of +6 to cause 2d4 magic damage, now it has no bonus or penalty and causes 3d4 magic damage when save is failed.

 </details>